kjappelbaum/oximachine_featurizer/docs/index.rst

 Welcome to oximachine_featurizer's documentation!
 ====================================================

-oximachine_featurizer can be used to featurize MOFs (using `:code:`matminer` <https://hackingmaterials.lbl.gov/matminer/>`_ featurizers) and parse the CSD and Materials Project.
+oximachine_featurizer can be used to featurize MOFs (using `matminer <https://hackingmaterials.lbl.gov/matminer/>`_ featurizers) and parse the CSD and Materials Project.

 Technical details about the featurization and case studies are discussed in our preprint